benbeiers/data-blog/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Ben Beiers

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Recent Graduate from Williams College

 # Organizations/Affiliations
-organizations:
+#organizations:
-- name: Stanford University
+#- name: Williams College
-  url: ""
+#  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: With prior work in politics, finance, and education, I am passionate about using data to catalyze social good.

 #interests:
-#- Artificial Intelligence
+#- Domestic and International Politics
-#- Computational Linguistics
+#- Machine
 #- Information Retrieval

 #education: